knewplay/book-programming-essential/toolset/tools.md

 Suppose you decide to add a new feature, such as a sophisticated projectile launch mechanism.
 To ensure safety, you could duplicate the "RoboticsProject" folder and name it "RoboticsProject_v2".

 Why go through this trouble?
 Well, this duplicate serves as a playground where you can freely experiment without fear of damaging your working code.
-If your attempts in "RoboticsProject_v2" lead to chaos, no worries, because your original code in "RoboticsProject" remains intact.
+If your attempts in "RoboticsProject_v2" lead to chaos, no worries because your original code in "RoboticsProject" remains intact.

 Suppose "RoboticsProject_v2" turns out to be a success, and your new projectile launch mechanism works flawlessly.
 At this point, "RoboticsProject_v2" becomes your main project, incorporating the new feature.

 This approach significantly improves your workflow compared to what many novice programmers do.
 However, there's a catch.
 Managing code becomes more complex when multiple people collaborate on the same project.
 Imagine person A enhancing the projectile launch feature while person B simultaneously works on another feature that interacts with the projectile launch code.
-Once they both complete their features, which of the two folder will be the new main code?
+Once they both complete their features, which of the two folders will be the new main code?
 How are we going to merge the two folders together?
 Is person A going to send his version, tell person B the changes he's made, and have person B manually copy and paste the changes into his version, which will eventually become the main version?

 To address such challenges, programmers often rely on version control systems like Git.
 These systems allow collaborative work while keeping everyone's changes organized and manageable.
-So, while the "duplicate and experiment" technique is great for personal projects, for team collaborations, embracing version control practices like Git takes your coding journey to a whole new level.
+So, while the "duplicate and experiment" technique is great for personal projects, embracing version control practices like Git takes your coding journey to a whole new level, especially for team collaborations.

 ## Fundamentals

 ### Version Control Systems (VCS)
 Version Control Systems are tools that are used to keep track of changes to source code or other collections of files or folders.
 In other words, they keep track of the history of changes to some set of documents.

 Version Control Systems track changes to a folder and its contents in a series of snapshots.
-So if you are working on your code, you can take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.
+So, if you are working on your code, you can take a snapshot of the entire state of your project folder at any time, and with time, you will have multiple of these snapshots.

 Version Control Systems also keep track of some extra information, or "metadata", along with the actual changes to the content.
-This makes it possible to know who authored a particular change to a particular file, when was this change made, and what message was left with the snapshot.
+This makes it possible to know who authored a particular change to a specific file, when it was made, and what message was left with the snapshot.

 [Illistration of snapshot]

-There are several Version Control Systems out there such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
-In here, we will talk about the concepts with Git in mind.
+There are several Version Control Systems out there, such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
+Here, we will talk about the concepts with Git in mind.

 ### Setting Up a Repository
 At the heart of every Git project is the repository, often referred to as a "repo" (pronounced "ree-pow").
 A Git repository is a special folder for your project where every change, every decision, and every version of your project resides.

-I'll repeat because it is so important: a Git repo is not just a place to keep your files, it also keeps track of all the changes you make, so you can see how your project has changed over time.
+I'll repeat this because it is so important: a Git repo is not just a place to keep your files; it also keeps track of all your changes so you can see how your project has changed over time.

 #### **Local Repository**
-You have your computer, right?
+You have your computer in front of you.
 On this computer, you have folders and files.
 One of these folders is your "RoboticsProject" folder.
 This is where you are programming your robot.

 With just one command, you can turn this folder into a Git repository.
 And since it is stored locally on your computer, it will be known as a "local repository".

 > In computer terms, "local" means something is on your own computer or in your immediate network.
-For example, "localhost" is a way of referring to your own computer, particularly when you're running a program or service on it.
+For example, "localhost" refers to your own computer, particularly when you're running a program or service on it.
 A "local network" is a group of computers or devices that are physically close, like the devices in your home.
 This is in contrast to "remote," which means it's located off-site or somewhere else on the internet.

 This local environment contains not only your project files but also a history of changes, authorship, and notes associated with those changes.
-This point is extremely important.
-Don't think of your repository as simply the current state of your project, because that's not what it is.
+This point is critical.
+Don't think of your repository as simply the current state of your project because that's not what it is.
 Your local repository is the history of your project, alongside the metadata of each snapshot.

-Within your local repository, there's a place where you actively work on your project files, and this is called the "working directory."
-It's essentially your project's current state, with all the latest changes you've made.
-As you make edits, add files, or delete them, these changes happen in the working directory.
-Once you're satisfied with the modifications you've made, you can stage them, which means you're preparing them to be committed to the local repository.
-When you commit the changes, they become part of the project's history that your local repository holds.

 #### **Remote Repository**
 Local repositories are fantastic for individual work, but the true power of Git shines when collaborating.
-Remote repositories are hosted on the internet, and they act as a hub where teams can share, collaborate, and synchronize their codebase.
+Remote repositories are hosted on the internet and act as a hub where teams can share, collaborate, and synchronize their codebase.

 Imagine that you want to share your "RoboticsProject" folder with friends so they can help you with the programming.
 Instead of using a USB drive or some messaging app to share the work, you can use a remote repository that will host your project for free on the internet.

 [Illustration of repository]

-When you put your project in a remote repository, it's like creating a meeting place for you and your friends to share, collaborate, and synchronize your code.
-You can all work on the same project from your own computers, and the remote repository will help keep track of everyone's changes.
+Putting your project in a remote repository is like creating a meeting place for you and your friends to share, collaborate, and synchronize your code.
+You can all work on the same project from your computers, and the remote repository will help keep track of everyone's changes.

 > Hosting means storing your website or project on a computer called a server, which is connected to the internet and makes your content accessible to others.
-When you hear about web hosting, it means renting space on one of these servers to store your website.
-Similarly, platforms like GitHub, GitLab, and Bitbucket host your code repositories on their servers, so others can access and collaborate on them.
+When you hear about web hosting, think of it as renting space on one of these servers to store your website.
+Similarly, platforms like GitHub, GitLab, and Bitbucket host your code repositories on their servers so others can access and collaborate on them.

 ### Staging Changes
 I already mentioned that you can take a snapshot of the entire state of your project folder at any time.
 That will be discussed in the next section, "Committing Changes".

 In Git, before you take a snapshot of your project's current state, you need to decide which changes you want to include in that snapshot.
 This step is called staging.
-Git provides a special area, called the staging area, where you can select and organize the changes you want to include in your snapshot.
+Git provides a particular area, called the staging area, where you can select and organize the changes you want to include in your snapshot.

 Staging is like preparing a set of items you want to pack into a box.
-You pick out the items you need and set them aside, so you're ready to pack them up when the time comes.
+You pick out the items you need and set them aside so you're ready to pack them up when the time comes.

 [Illustration of staging]

 For simple projects, you'll usually stage all your changes at once.
 However, for more advanced projects, you might want to be more selective about which changes you stage together, as it is an intermediary step between making changes to your project and taking a snapshot of those changes.
-While it might seem like an extra step at first, it becomes a powerful tool for keeping your project organized as it grows in complexity.
+While it might seem like an extra step at first, it becomes a powerful tool for organizing your project as it grows in complexity.

-> There may be certain files that you don't want to be tracked and added to your repository.
+> There may be certain files you don't want to be tracked and added to your repository.
 For example, you might want to exclude log files, which are automatically generated records of events in a software application.
 They can be large and change frequently, so it's typically not helpful to track them in your Git repository.

 ### Committing Changes
 When we talk about "taking a snapshot" of your project, we're actually referring to a process known as "committing" in Git.
 Once you've staged your changes, you're ready to commit them.
 In other words, it's time to save a snapshot of your current progress.

 Think of committing in Git as creating a checkpoint in a video game.
 It's a saved state that you can always return to later if needed.

 > Remember that committing does more than bookmark your progress.
-Every commit carries a message, offering a glimpse into the 'why' behind the changes.
+Every commit carries a message, showing the 'why' behind the changes.

 As you work on your code, you'll find yourself staging and committing changes regularly.
 This process results in a series of snapshots, each representing a specific stage of your project.
 If we were to visualize these snapshots, they would form a timeline where each snapshot links back to the one before it.
 This timeline preserves the chronological order of your changes and helps you see the project's entire history at a glance.

-So if you realize that you made a mistake in your code, and you want to backtrack to a previous commit, how do you do it?
-Does each commit have a number associated to it?
+So, if you realize that you made a mistake in your code and want to backtrack to a previous commit, how do you do it?
+Does each commit have a number associated with it?
 Can I just say "I want to go to commit #3"?
 Actually, yes, that's basically correct.

-Each commit does have a unique identifier, but instead of being some arbitrary number like 1, 2, 3, it's a long, funky looking string generated through a process called SHA-1.
+Each commit does have a unique identifier, but instead of being some arbitrary number like 1, 2, or 3, it's a long, funky-looking string generated through a process called SHA-1.
 Imagine this: You have a magical machine that turns any document, no matter how big, into a unique combination of letters and numbers.
 To be more precise, this is a 40-character fingerprint derived from your changes and associated metadata.
 This ensures each commit is distinct and allows for precise tracking.
 In Git, every time you save your progress (or "commit"), your work goes through this machine, and out comes a special code.
 This code, or "hash", is like a unique name tag for that specific moment in your project.
 So, when you want to revisit a past moment, you just need to reference its unique hash ID!

 And how do you know at which point you are at in this series of snapshots?
-Sure you can say "I want to go to commit 4f5h...359b", but what keeps track of this?
+Sure, you can say "I want to go to commit 4f5h...359b", but what keeps track of this?
 That is thanks to the HEAD pointer.

 The HEAD is a pointer that tells you where you are in the repository.
 It usually points to the latest commit in the branch you're currently working on.
 If you switch branches (which we will see later) or retract a previous commit, the HEAD will move accordingly, as shown in the illustration below.